weberlab-hhu/Helixer/README.md

 will be used for the rest of the example.

 #### Acquire models
-The latest model(s) will be acquired automatically.
+The best models for each or all lineages can automatically downloaded with the `fetch_helixer_models.py` script.

+The available lineages are `land_plant`, `vertebrate`, `invertebrate`, and `fungi`.

-Info on the downloaded model (and any new releases) can be found here: https://uni-duesseldorf.sciebo.de/s/lQTB7HYISW71Wi0
+Info on the downloaded models (and any new releases) can be found here: https://uni-duesseldorf.sciebo.de/s/lQTB7HYISW71Wi0

->Note: a baseline vertebrate model (vertebrate_v0.3_m0100) trained with the same species as the paper is now available; as well as a still-under-validation, but putatively new best land_plant model (land_plant_v0.3_a_0100).
-Until 'release' these models can be downloaded manually from the link above, and used by setting `--model-filepath <path/to/model.h5>'`, to override the lineage default for `Helixer.py`.
+>Note: to use a non-default model, set `--model-filepath <path/to/model.h5>'`, to override the lineage default for `Helixer.py`.